Tokyo International University: Campus

 In 2023, Tokyo International University established a new Global Campus in Ikebukuro.
 Located near one of the busiest hubs of Tokyo, the Ikebukuro Campus hosts the university's international programs.
-The land where the Ikebukuro campus was built was acquired through a bidding process to redevelop the Tokyo Mint Bureau site, following the Mint's relocation to Saitama in 2012.
+The land where the Ikebukuro campus was built was acquired through a bidding process to redevelop the Tokyo Mint Bureau site, following the mint's relocation to Saitama in 2012.
 TIU's plan won this competition.
 The land, which neighbors Sunshine City, was passed over to the university in October 2020, and the campus facilities opened in September 2023.

 The English Track Program, as well as other educational globalization functions, are hosted at Ikebukuro campus.
 The Ikebukuro campus also hosts the International Relations and Language Communications Faculties.

 Institute for International Strategy

 TIU has an affiliated think tank, the Institute for International Strategy.
 The IIS was founded to conduct interdisciplinary research on issues of strategic international importance from global and Japanese perspectives.
 It has established an international and local network of researchers and practitioners in the many fields of international affairs - politics, diplomacy and security, business and economics, and public policy.

-The Institute’s International Relations faculty host the Global Dialogue visiting speaker series.
-Recent guest speakers include Daniel R. Russel, former U.S. Assistant Secretary of State for East Asia and Special Assistant to U.S. President Barack Obama, who played a leading role in the U.S.’ Asia pivot strategy.
+The Institute's International Relations faculty hosts the Global Dialogue visiting speaker series.
+Recent guest speakers include Daniel R. Russel, former U.S. assistant secretary of state for East Asia and special assistant to U.S. President Barack Obama, who played a leading role in the U.S.' Asia pivot strategy.

-In 2021, TIU’s IIS became an official collaborating institution of the European Council for Nuclear Research/ Conseil Européen pour la Recherche Nucléaire (CERN)’s Future Circular Collider (FCC) study.
+In 2021, TIU's IIS became an official collaborating institution of the European Council for Nuclear Research/ Conseil Européen pour la Recherche Nucléaire (CERN)'s Future Circular Collider (FCC) study.
 TIU is one of only three Japanese institutions collaborating on this project alongside the High Energy Accelerator Research Organization and the University of Tokyo.